- 2 cups diced cooked turkey

 - 1/4 to 1/2 cup minced fresh cilantro

-- In a large saucepan, combine 5-1/2 cups of broth, soup, rice, turkey and pepper.
-Bring to a boil; boil for 3 minutes.
+- In a large saucepan, combine first four ingredients and 5-1/2 cups broth.
+Bring to a boil; cook 3 minutes.

 "Really, souper easy!
 Since I used barley instead of rice, I made the following changes:Mix chicken broth, soup and barley.
 Cook until barley is tender - about 1 hour.
 Added leftover cubed turkey.
 Squeeze in the juice of one lemon.
 Also, I added the lemon zest, which I removed with a potato peeler in strips.
 The peel will cook away any bitterness in the pith and when you bite into it, you'll get a lovely burst of lemon.Instead of corn starch (which only thickens until your saliva enzymes on your spoon render the soup thin again), I made about 1/4 c. roux with butter, flour and chicken stock in a pan which I had caramelized onions for another recipe.I simmered this until it was nice and thick and topped with cilantro, because I love cilantro!
 My soup was thick, hearty and full of flavor!
 Delicious!
 I can't wait to see how the flavors develop tomorrow!"